AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

    Migration feature must be enabled for your account before you configure this connector.

-1. Click the connection whose configuration you want to view or edit.&nbsp;
+1. Click the connection whose configuration you want to view or edit.

    ![](assets/getabstractschedulepage.png)

-1. From the left pane, click Configure.&nbsp;Do one of the following:
+1. From the left pane, click Configure.
+Do one of the following:

    * View or edit the details of your account, and the synchronization schedule from this window.
-You must select the Enable Connection checkbox if you want to enable this account.&nbsp;
+You must select the Enable Connection checkbox if you want to enable this account.
    * Click Edit and edit your credentials.
 Click Reset to undo your updates to this field.
    * Click Enable Schedule to schedule your synchronization.
 You can enter the start time and date, and then enter the frequency of your synchronization schedule in days.
 For example, enabling synchronization every 3 days.